xoroapp/xoro/examples/nextjs-starter/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-## Deploy on Xoro
+## Deploy on XORO Cloud

-The easiest way to deploy your Next.js app is to use the [Xoro Platform](https://xoro.app).
+The easiest way to deploy your Next.js app is to use the [XORO Cloud](https://xoro.app).

 1. Push your code to GitHub.
 2. Go to [xoro.app/new](https://xoro.app/new).